yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Am I eligible to work overseas in US/London/Canada?

 IANAR.
 If you're Singaporean, you'd have no problems working anywhere.
 If you're a foreign student, you could check with your seniors or just ask the recruiter when you get the chance.

+### I want to intern in SG and work in US.
+Is that possible?

+For interns, your return offer will be for the location you interned in.
+So you should also factor in where you want to work full-time and strive to intern at the same location.

+### How long do I have to wait if I get rejected?

+There's a 6-month to 1-year cooldown period for each role - E.g. if you've interviewed for SWE in the US and failed, you'd have to wait some amount of time before interviewing for the SWE position again in SG (or any location).
+This cooldown is per role, so you're free to apply again immediately and interview for another role, e.g Front End Engineer, assuming your resume gets picked up.

+As of writing, internships in FB SG are run annually so if you fail this year you'd have to wait for the next.

 ## Interviews